Review and Buyer’s Guide for the Gaggia Anima Prestige (Saeco Incanto)

 - You won’t need to decalcify the machine as frequently if you use filtered water.

-The following table shows normal levels of water hardness, as measured in Germany.
-We happen to have very hard water here in Berlin.
+The following table shows normal levels of water hardness, as measured in the United States.

 Removable Brewing Unit

-It’s easy to take out the brewing unit, especially with a bit of practice, but it’s not quite as easy as with other manufacturers.
-When you’ve removed the brewing unit, you can easily clean it out with running water.
+It is easy to take out the brewing unit, especially with a bit of practice, but it’s not quite as easy as with other manufacturers.
+When you removed the brewing unit, you can easily clean it out with running water.